naman-unthinkable/webhook-test/README.md

 And, to delete an employee:
 app.delete('/api/employees/:id', function(req, res){
-    Employee.findOneAndRemove({_id:req.params.id}, function(err, employee){
+    Employee.findoneAndRemove({_id:req.params.id}, function(err, employee){
         if(err)
             res.send(err);
         res.json(employee);
     });
 });
-Once we have all the functionalities written on the server side, it is ready to get hosted on one of our system ports.
+once we have all the functionalities written on the server side, it is ready to get hosted on one of our system ports.
 To assign our server with a port we type: app.listen(3000, function(){
     console.log('server is running on port 3000..');
     });
 Now we have a server running on port 3000.
 This was all about the server.js file.
 Next we will proceed with the front end part of the stack.

-STARTING WITH FRONT-END
+STARTING WITH FRoNT-END
 Step 1:  Create a folder named client in your root folder.
 Make sure that the files are as shown in the picture below.